vasnake/feature-service-editor-js/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please use the [submit new Issue](https://github.com/Esri/feature-service-editor-js/issues/new) feature on this repo.
+Please use the [submit new Issue](https://github.com/vasnake/feature-service-editor-js/issues/new) feature on this repo.

 ## Contributing

 Anyone and everyone is welcome to contribute.

 ## Licensing
 Copyright 2013 Esri

+Debugged and adapted for real life by vasnake@gmail.com

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.